-MID-TERM #1
+Midterm #1

-Mid-Term #1 is an online exam on Avenue and will be multiple choice and closed book and accounts for 25% of your final grade.
+Midterm #1 will be written online using proctoring.
+It will consist of multiple choice or case-based or short answer questions.
+It will be closed book and accounts for 25% of your final grade.
 The exam will cover material from the text book, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.

-MID-TERM #2
+Midterm #2

-This exam will be cumulative and will account for 35% of your grade.
-The mid-term #2 exam is closed book, multiple-choice and essay or case-based questions.
+This exam will be cumulative.
+Midterm #2 will be written online using proctoring.
+It will consist of multiple choice or case-based or short answer questions.
+It will be closed book and accounts for 35% of your final grade.
 The exam will cover material from the text book, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.

-Students must pass the combination of the midterms and assignment in order to pass the course.
+Students must pass the combination of the midterms in order to pass the course.